stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Note that unmarshalling of structures is covered later when we address by-reference types.

 In the prototype the Vulkan instance should now be successfully instantiated and configured using the new framework.
 A lot of work to get to the stage JOVE was at several years previous!

-### Unmarshalling
+## Unmarshalling

-To reduce the chance of breaking something the diagnostics handler will be reintroduced before we progress any further, this will require unmarshalling of the diagnostic report which neatly completes the framework for structures.
+To reduce the chance of breaking something the diagnostics handler will be reintroduced before we progress any further, this will require _unmarshalling_ of the diagnostic report which neatly completes the framework for structures.

+### Diagnostic Handler

 Refactoring the diagnostic handler presents a few new challenges:

 * The native methods to create and destroy a handler must be created programatically, since the address is a _function pointer_ instead of a symbol looked up from the native library.

+* In particular the method signatures are not defined in the Vulkan API but must be derived from the documentation.

 * Ideally these methods will reuse the existing framework, in particular the support for structures when creating the handler and unmarshalling diagnostic reports.